Ocean Indicators Platform for Policy makers

 Design Specification & Interaction Documentation

-The primary deliverable of this project is a structured design document detailing interaction logic, information architecture, and interface layouts.
+The primary deliverable is a structured design specification defining the system’s information architecture, interaction logic, and LLM-assisted data flows.

 Landing